Service & Prayer Times

 The Tuesday Eucharist has a core community, drawn from the two Anglican/Episcopal churches in Rome and our friends from other denominations.
 We are also joined, each week, by pilgrims and tourists from around the world.
 This is a wonderful occasion allowing us to meet and pray with a huge variety of people.

 The services follow the liturgical principles of the Anglican Communion and we are accountable to the Archbishop of Canterbury for our rites.
 Our vision is to have an accessible chapel for the whole range of the Communion.
-For this reason our liturgies are simple, relatively short and great care is taken with the preaching as well as a diversity of presidents, including women.
+For this reason our liturgies are simple and relatively short, and great care is taken with the preaching as well as a diversity of presidents, including women.
 The Lord's Prayer is usually offered as an opportunity to use one's mother tongue.
-Attendees are invited to receive a blessing at the time of the administration of communion if they prefer.
+Attendees are invited to receive a blessing at the time of the administration of Holy Communion if they prefer.